Exodus of Kashmiri Hindus: Background

 The Kashmir Valley, which is a part of the larger Kashmir region that has been the subject of a dispute between India and Pakistan from 1947, has been administered by India from approximately the same time.
 Before 1947, during the period of British Raj in India when Jammu and Kashmir was a princely state, Kashmiri Pandits, or Kashmiri Hindus, had stably constituted between 4% and 6% of the population of the Kashmir valley in censuses from 1889 to 1941; the remaining 94% to 96% were Kashmir valley's Muslims, overwhelmingly followers of Sunni Islam.
 These Muslims had the self-assured awareness of a predominant community; their support was considered consequential in a determination of Kashmir's future.
-By 1950, in the face of Kashmir's princely ruler's unresolved accession to India, the land reforms planned by the incoming administration of Sheikh Abdullah, and the threat of socio-economic decline, a large number of Pandits—whose elite owned over 30% of the arable land in the Valley—moved to other parts of India.
+By 1950, in the face of Kashmir's unresolved accession to India, the land reforms planned by the incoming administration of Sheikh Abdullah, and the threat of socio-economic decline, a large number of Pandits—whose elite owned over 30% of the arable land in the Valley—moved to other parts of India.

 In 1989 a persisting insurgency began in Kashmir.
 It was fed by Kashmiri dissatisfaction with India's federal government over rigging an assembly election in 1987 and disavowing a promise of greater autonomy.
 The dissatisfaction overflowed into an ill-defined uprising against the Indian state.
 The Jammu and Kashmir Liberation Front (JKLF), an organization that had generally secular antecedents and the predominant goal of political independence, led the uprising but did not abjure violence.
 In early 1990, the vast majority of Kashmiri Hindus fled the valley in a mass-migration.
 (Note: According to several scholars, approximately 90,000–100,000 Pandits of an estimated population of 120,000–140,000 left in early 1990.

 Other scholars have suggested a higher figure of approximately 150,000 for the exodus.)
 (Note: Still another estimates it to be 190,000 of a total population of 200,000.
 The CIA Factbook estimated the number to be 300,000.)
 More of them left in the following years so that, by 2011, only around 3,000 families remained.
 30 or 32 Kashmiri Pandits had been killed by insurgents by mid-March 1990 when the exodus was largely complete, according to some scholars.
 Indian Home Ministry data records 217 Hindu civilian fatalities during the four-year period, 1988 to 1991.
 (Note: Alexander Evans estimates 228 Pandit civilian fatalities, or 388 if the deaths of officials are included, but considers the higher figure of 700 to be gravely undependable The 20-year Hindu civilian fatalities following 1990 have been reported by scholars quoting Kashmiri Pandit organizations within the Kashmir valley to be 650, the tally including those who were suspected by the militants to have been Indian intelligence agents.)